eiffel-tower-content-localisation-enonic

 • Different schedules for e.g. product releases across regions

 Separate sites and services can become too cumbersome to maintain and align, and a simple one-to-one translation within a given system may not resolve several of the mentioned considerations.
-As we can see, real life use cases are way more complicated than supporting a different flag for content on a site.

 So, what to do?

-With content layers, Enonic have created a solution where customers can take all the mentioned aspects into consideration—from translations and URL structures to enrichment and a user-friendly UI.
+With content layers, Enonic have created a solution where customers can take all the mentioned aspects into consideration, from translations and URL structures to enrichment and a user-friendly UI.

 Enonic Layers Root